 The laws exist independently of human recognition.
 The reality that instantiates them (the fact that entities possess determinate natures and exclude their opposites) obtains whether or not any mind apprehends it.
 Yet these laws become active within the domain of knowledge only through consciousness.
 Mind does not generate them but serves as the medium through which they are recognized and formulated explicitly.

-IX.
 The Positive, Generative Power of Logic

 Having established logic's negative function (its capacity to refute error) we must now examine its positive dimension: its power to generate knowledge and understanding.